-In addition to the teaser and trailer, Disney released a quick sneak peek that reveals even more of the characters, a look at the castle and some sound bites from a table read with Stevens and Watson.
+In addition to the teasers and trailers, Disney released a quick sneak peek that reveals even more of the characters, a look at the castle and some sound bites from a table read with Stevens and Watson.
 Could you dream of a better casting?

 - We Placed The New Beauty And The Beast Trailer And The Animated Original Side By Side — And Disney Loved It!

 - The First Beauty And The Beast Trailer Is More Enchanting Than A Magical Rose